kulkarniishan/PWA-NFA-to-DFA-converter/README.md

   - To install dependencies, run `npm install`

   - To run the application for development,
-    - run `npm start` in the root folder to start the backend app

-    - then run `npm start` in the client folder to start the frontend app
+    - then run `npm start` in the client folder to start the app

 - Open [localhost:3000](localhost:3000) in the browser